dianekaplan/django-familytree/README.md

 - summarize 'family history' for each branch of the family, to help pull together narratives to orient your users

 **Overview**
-This tool provides a way to set up a more customized display for your family tree, pulling the people/families from your GEDCOM file to set up the structure (you can also add them one at a time using the django admin), but where you then add your own custom content and have control over the display.
-For now this assumes working knowledge of Django, as well as having some media server to host your images.
-The instance of my family tree runs on Heroku, using the Cloudinary plugin to host images and video/audio files.
+This tool offers a way to set up a more customized display for your family tree, pulling the people/families from your GEDCOM file to set up the structure (you can also add/edit them within django admin), but where you then add custom content and have control over the display.
+This assumes working knowledge of Django, and having some media server to host your images.
+My family tree instance runs on Heroku, using the Cloudinary plugin to host images and video/audio files.

 **Determine what 'branches' to set up for your family** Some relatives/users are only related to one part of the family, so I want to only show them people/images related to them.